zhuruili/zhuruili/README.md

 - 🌱 I’m currently learning Flask(Python)
 - 💞️ I’m curious about hacking techniques and AI art
 - 📫 You can reach me by email: 2997366615@qq.com
-- 😄 Pronouns: Him
+- ⚡ Fun fact: It took me three years of college to realize that I don't know anything at all
-- ⚡ Fun fact: It took me three years of college to realize that I don't know anything at all.
+- 💼 I'm currently working as a Python intern at DCRAYS

 ## Skills